ibrahimcangunaydin/ReverseTriangle/readme.md

-# Making a Reverse Triange
+# Making a Reverse Triangel

 Program that takes the number of digits from the user and makes a reverse triangle with stars.